SDXorg/pysd/README.md

 That reason is this: There is a whole world of computational tools being developed in the larger technical community. **We should directly use the tools that other people are building, instead of replicating their functionality in SD specific software.** The best way to do this is to bring specific SD functionality to the domain where those other tools are being developed.

-The major benefit of this approach is that SD modelers will be able to take advantage of all the most recent developments in data science, and will be able to focus our efforts on improving the part of the stack that is unique to System Dynamics modeling.
+This approach allows SD modelers to take advantage of the most recent developments in data science, and focus our efforts on improving the part of the stack that is unique to System Dynamics modeling.

 #### What other tools are we talking about?

-System dynamics and other programming and analysis techniques share a need for some common components:
+System dynamics and other programming and analysis techniques require some common components:

 Data components: